Chaostremor/VERSEM/docs/source/chapterTheory/theory.rst

-where :math:`\xi_i` are the collocation points, :math:`i` is the number of the polynomial with respect to collocation points and :math:`n` is the degree of the polynomial :cite:`Komatitsch1999`.
+where :math:`\xi_i` are the collocation points, :math:`i` is the number of the polynomial with respect to collocation points and :math:`n` is the degree of the polynomial [Komatitsch, 1999].
 I.e., the elaborate expression would look like this:
 The SEM’s signature shape functions are the Lagrange Polynomials :math:`l^{n_l}_\alpha`: